icam15/Contact_app/README.md

 ## Why I made this ?

-because i want to have an understanding on REST API
+because i want to  understand about REST API